 Instructions for handling the samples are equally imperative.
 The size of a bite, the number of chews, and whether the panellists take a bite from the end or the side of a sample – all have a bearing on the evaluation.

 Reliable assessments of new applications

-The sensory lab’s customers are by and large DuPont colleagues, primarily application specialists who need to assess the attributes of a test product made in our application labs, whether as part of a customer project or proactive concept development.
+The sensory lab’s customers are by and large Nutrition & Biosciences colleagues, primarily application specialists who need to assess the attributes of a test product made in our application labs, whether as part of a customer project or proactive concept development.
 For this reason, it is typically our application specialists who set the agenda for the sensory evaluations.

 Some application development projects run over quite some time.
 It is important that the same panellists are used for all the evaluations throughout – drawing on their ability to make reliable assessments against the same scale from one session to the next.

 Thanks to our panel, our ability to analyse the sensory attributes of food and beverage products is today second to none.
 Drop me a line if you’d like to learn more.